 ]]>

-Amsterdam has it all: canals, a nice atmosphere, sex shows, legal (soft) drugs, etc. It is the city where controversial freedom is present.
-Personally, I think Amsterdam is one of the most charming cities in Europe.
-It’s not a secret that I love the Netherlands -which isn’t common to say for a Belgian-, and after reading this article I’m sure you’ll love it too.
+I think Amsterdam is one of the most charming cities in Europe.
+It’s not a secret that I love the Netherlands and after reading this article, I’m sure you’ll love it too.

 4. The ‘IAmsterdam’ sculpture has been captured on camera countless times.
 It is the city’s most photographed object.
-However, all these posers and photographers don’t know the purpose of the sculpture: In 2005 Amsterdam decided to start a campaign to rebrand the city.
+However, most photographers don’t know the purpose of the sculpture.
+In 2005 Amsterdam decided to start a campaign to rebrand the city.
 ‘Iamsterdam’ is one of the actions they took.
 The sculpture is located right in front of the Rijksmuseum.

 5. Amsterdam counts more bridges than Paris.

-6. Unlike other countries (for example Belgium) the royal family doesn’t live in the capital city Amsterdam.
+6. Unlike many European countries, the Dutch royal family doesn’t reside in the capital.
+The Netherlands might be a kingdom, but the royals call The Hague their home.
 Yes, for the smartypants among us: The Netherlands is a kingdom.

 7. The smallest house in Europe can be found in Amsterdam.
 It is 2,02 meters wide and 5 meters deep!
-(6,62 feet wide and 16 feet deep) The tiny house is located in Oude Hoogstraat 22.
+The tiny house is located at Oude Hoogstraat 22.

 ]]>